KadenMc/PreprocessingHTR/README.md

 Once the spaces have been detected, the words are cropped by assigning each component in the line to a word image.
 This also ensures there's no horizontal overlap between words – at least for one of the two word images.

-Two separate, thresholded images are produced for each word.
+Currently, two separate, thresholded images are produced for each word – although, in its current implementation, the program can support any number of images per word.

 - **(1)** One is cropped from the thresholded line image created by the space detection algorithm, although this was filtered 'well' for noise to allow for uninterrupted gaps, and this may have removed some letter segments.